cordamigorn/outfitsnap.github.io/TERMS_OF_SERVICE.md

 ## 9. Limitation of Liability
 - Maximum liability = fees paid in the last 12 months
-- No liability for indirect or consequential damages
+- No liability for indirect or consequential dams

 ---